Why is the cheese in a can?

 For more information on molds on food please http://www.fsis.usda.gov/FactSheets/Molds_On_Food/

 Cougar Gold® and our Natural and Smoky Cheddars are aged cheeses, aged for at least one year prior to shipping.
 With age, these cheeses become more flavorful, sharper, drier and crumbly.
-White-colored crystals (the amino acid tyrosine) will also be present throughout the aged cheese.
+Crystals (the amino acid tyrosine) may also be present throughout the aged cheese.
 These are all desired aspects of well-aged cheese.
-The more aged the cheese, the more prevelant these characteristics become.
+The more aged the cheese, the more prevalent these characteristics become.
 Some customers have aged our cheeses for over 30 years.
+As our cheese ages, it emits carbon dioxide.
+Eventually enough gas can build up to distend/bulge the can.
+The cheese is perfectly safe to eat and of the quality you would normally expect.
+We recommend using the cheese sooner, rather than later as once this process begins, it will only continue until the seal is released.

 For easier slicing, we recommend bringing the cheese to room temperature and using a wire cheese cutter.
 The cheese breaking into crumbles allows for a unique presentation.
 Remember, this is not a processed cheese.